Winter lawn diseases

 What factors are common to disease?

-• Disease usually becomes apparent quite quickly in your lawn - typically over the course of a day or two.
+• Fungal disease usually becomes apparent quite quickly in your lawn - typically over the course of a day or two.

 • When present in warm-season lawns such as couch, kikuyu and buffalo, common diseases rarely kill your lawn.
 In most cases, your lawn will recover.

-• Disease can occur in combination with other problems, such as poor drainage.
+• Fungal disease can occur in combination with other problems, such as poor drainage.
 Sometimes, it's hard to determine which is doing more damage.

 What conditions promote disease?